vijay7979/Course-Project/README.md

 *first create a skinny dataframe with "activity" and "subject" as the IDs, and the mean/std variables as the variables.
 For this the "melt" function from the "reshape2" package was used.
 The dataframe was 813,621 rows long.

-*From the skinny dataframe, use dcast to create a tidy dataframe with the average of each variable for each activity and each subject.
+*From the skinny dataframe, use dcast to create the tidy dataframe. with the average of each variable for each activity and each subject.

+### The result
+A tidy data set with the average of each variable for each activity and each subject.